Gardening Advice

 • Labels to put on the containers – Each plant has a specific care routine that you will have to follow.
 However, in the beginning, you can’t really tell which is which, so to make things easier, just put labels on the different containers.

 • A cool-mist humidifier – When growing plants indoors you will basically try to imitate their outside living conditions as much as you can.
-Which is why we recommend that you buy a humidifier that will slowly release a cool mist with no artificial aromas – just water.
+This is why we recommend that you buy a humidifier that will slowly release a cool mist with no artificial aromas – just water.
 This will keep your plants from drying out.

 • Gravel – You can put some gravel at the bottom of your containers, below the soil, in order to improve drainage.